 The train has 5-6 arrivals/departures per day to/from Geilo.
 You can purchase your ticket at the VY ticket machines, online or from the conductor on the train.

-Airport Express - Direct bus from Oslo Airport Gardermoen to Geilo (only winterseason).
+Airport Shuttle - Direct bus from Oslo Airport Gardermoen to Geilo (only winterseason).

 Numedalsbussen - Bus between Kongberg and Geilo.